Ballyfermot: Parks

 The California Hills Park (also known as Glenaulin Park) is the largest recreational space in the area.
 The name originated as a colloquialism - there were few designated play facilities in the very early days of suburban development and the California Hills was the name used by local movie-going kids who played 'Cowboys and Indians' there.
 The name later achieved official recognition due to popular usage.
 The park covers part of the great esker east of Dublin, and overlooks the Liffey Valley from the south.
 From Le Fanu and Kylemore Roads to the east, it falls to the landscaped valley of a Liffey tributary, the Glenaulin Stream.
 It runs west toward Glenaulin and Drumfin Roads which adjoin the park as it stretches in a crescent through Palmerstown.
 The Chapelizod Bypass runs northwest alongside and Kylemore Road joins the motorway near the West County Hotel.
 California Hills Park has views north over the Strawberry Beds to the Phoenix Park and the Farmleigh clock tower at Castleknock is a prominent landmark.
 California Hills include's Gales-Drumfinn Avenue Park, known locally as "The Gaels", used for football, golf practice, cross country runs and walks and includes a children's play area.
 There is an entrance to the park beside the Ballyfermot Leisure Co-Op, near the GAA Sports Park, on Gurteen Road.

-The magnificent Irish National War Memorial, Memorial Gardens and Park, designed by Sir Edwin Lutyens, are accessible from the Sarsfield Road via East Timor Park (Confusingly also referred to by locals as "The Gaels" due to the local GAA club which is attached to the park).
+The Irish National War Memorial, Memorial Gardens and Park, designed by Sir Edwin Lutyens, are accessible from the Sarsfield Road via East Timor Park (also referred to by locals as "The Gaels" due to the local GAA club which is attached to the park).

-Other parks located in the area include Le Fanu Park, Glenaulin Sports Park, Markievicz Park (also known as the Match Box by some older residents), and Cherry Orchard Park.
-Cherry Orchard Park area is the proposed site for a new "Village Centre".
+Other parks located in the area include Le Fanu Park, Glenaulin Sports Park, Markievicz Park and Cherry Orchard Park.
 Le Fanu Park houses the Ballyfermot Leisure Centre and The Base.